AmericanCouncils/Firewall/README.md

     //define dynamic firewall config by assigning handler keys + config to a path regex
     $firewallRules = array(
         '^/admin' => array(
-            'ip_blacklist' => array('192.168.100.*', '10.0.*.*'),
+            'ip_whitelist' => array('10.*.*.*', '192.168.*),
-            'ip_whitelist' => array('10.0.100.*'),
+            'ip_blacklist' => array('192.168.100.*', '192.168.252.32-192.168.252.64'),
         ),
     );

     //register factory handlers
-    $subscriber = new ConfigSubscriber($firewallRules);
+    $configSubscriber = new ConfigSubscriber($firewallRules);
-    $subscriber->addConfigHandler(new IpBlacklistHandler());
+    $configSubscriber->addConfigHandler(new IpBlacklistHandler());
-    $subscriber->addConfigHandler(new IpWhitelistHandler());
+    $configSubscriber->addConfigHandler(new IpWhitelistHandler());

     //instantiate firewall with listener config
     $firewall = new Firewall();
-    $firewall->addSubscriber($subscriber);
+    $firewall->addSubscriber($configSubscriber);

     //verify the request
     $result = $firewall->verifyRequest(Request::createFromGlobals());

 This example applies specific configuration to certain configuration handlers, but only if the request path matches any of the rules.
 In this case, only requests from an internal network would be allowed to access any route beginning with `/admin`.

 ## Events ##

 The firewall fires a series of events for any custom authentication systems to hook into.
 The events are documented in the `AC\Component\Event\FirewallEvents` class.
 You can register events or event subscribers on the firewall the same as you would any other instance of an `EventDispatcherInterface`.